Cerenaut/WMAR/README.md

 - The `requirements.txt` pins CUDA 11.8 wheels for PyTorch; adjust the `--extra-index-url` or versions if your CUDA/toolkit differs.

 ## Running Locally
+- `cd path/to/ARROW/Folder`
-- ARROW or DV3: `python train.py --config /path/to/config.json`
+- ARROW and DV3: `python Code/ARROW_and_DV3/Atari/train.py --config /path/to/config.json`
-- SAC: `python sac.py --config /path/to/config.json`
+- SAC: `Code/SAC/Atari/sac.py --config /path/to/config.json`

 ## SLURM Usage (example)
 The jobs are typically run as arrays, one config per task id: